To whom it may concern,

 Conclusions

-In light of these, and other significant differences between cigars and cigarettes, I urge you to consider separate regulatory standards for premium cigars.
-Such standards should recognize and account for the unique nature of these products, their traditional craftsmanship, their differing demographics, and their distinct consumption patterns.
+In light of these, and other significant differences between cigars and cigarettes, we strongly urge you to consider separate regulatory standards for premium cigars.
+Such standards should recognize and account for the unique nature of these niche products, their traditional craftsmanship, their differing demographics, and their distinct consumption patterns.
 Onerous, overly stringent regulations could jeopardize the livelihood and culture of thousands of farmers, artisans and many others who rely on this centuries-old industry, and further fuel an dangerous environment for unregulated black market products.

 On behalf of responsible, adult cigar enthusiasts everywhere, we thank you for considering our common perspective on this matter.
 I trust that you will take these points into careful account when reviewing regulations on premium cigars.